federicotdn/verb/README.md

 }
 ```

+The body will include everything starting from the blank line after the headers, up to the buffer's ending or the next heading.

+**Note**: All whitespace present will be included in the request body.
+You can control this behaviour with the `verb-trim-body-end` variable, for example, set it to `"[ \t\n\r]+"` to trim all trailing whitespace.

 To encode the request body, Verb will use the `charset` value defined in the `Content-Type` header.
 If the header is present but `charset` is not defined, the charset `verb-default-request-charset` will be used (default: `utf-8`) and added to the header value.
 If the header is not present, the charset `verb-default-request-charset` will be used, but no `Content-Type` header will be sent.
 Note that the current buffer's encoding has no effect on how the request body is encoded.

 ### Extend and Override Requests